DomResc/docker-backup-tools/README.md

 3. Estimates disk space requirements and verifies sufficient free space
 4. Maps containers to volumes for efficient stopping/starting
 5. Identifies containers that should be processed last (via `--prioritize-last` option)
+6. Creates a single Alpine container with pigz installed for all compression operations
-6. Processes regular volumes first (in parallel batches):
+7. Processes regular volumes first (in parallel batches):
    - Identifies containers using the volume
    - Skips the volume if the `-s/--skip-used` option is enabled and the volume is in use
    - Asks for confirmation before stopping containers (unless `-f/--force` is used)